BSidesMUC/BSidesMunich2023/_talks/002-03_H7AQLQ_let-me-do-it-for-you-automating-osint-and-recon.md

   start: 2023-10-15 11:30:00+02:00
 title: Let me do it for you - Automating OSINT and Recon
 track: 2
+slides_uri: /files/slides/002-03_H7AQLQ - Paul Zenker - Let me do it for you - Automating OSINT.pptx
+recording_uri:
 ---

 In the areas of offensive and defensive security, valuable information and insights derived from OSINT and reconnaissance are the backbone of success.